-Parameter Description scope For a multitenant environment, determines how to execute this procedure.
+Parameter Description action_name An action of the component_name setting.
+Applies only to ALTER SYSTEM and ALTER SESSION command rules that have the parameter parameter set to EVENTS.
+The default is %, which includes all actions. scope For a multitenant environment, determines how to execute this procedure.
 The default is local.
 Options are as follows: DBMS_MACUTL.G_SCOPE_LOCAL (or 1) if the command rule is local in the current PDB DBMS_MACUTL.G_SCOPE_COMMON (or 2) if the command rule is in the application root If you create the common command rule in an application root and want it visible to the associated PDBs, then you must synchronize the application.
 For example: ALTER PLUGGABLE DATABASE APPLICATION saas_sales_app SYNC;